greg-js/arch-wiki-md-repo/wiki/_content/english/Sendmail.md

-Sendmail is the classical SMTP server from the unix world.
-It was originally coded long time ago, when the internet was a safer place, and back then, security didn't matter as much as does today.
-Therefore it used to have several security bugs and it got some bad reputation for that.
-But those bugs are long fixed and a recent sendmail version is as safe as any other SMTP server.
-However, if your top priority is security, you should probably use netqmail.
+Sendmail is the classic SMTP server from the unix world.
+Arch Linux provides the alternative [Postfix](/index.php/Postfix "Postfix") in the [official repositories](/index.php/Official_repositories "Official repositories").

 The goal of this article is to setup Sendmail for local users accounts, **without using mysql or other database**, and allowing also the creation of *mail-only accounts*.